eugenwintersberger/pnitools/doc/source/cli_tools/nxcat.rst

     6.99941         5

 and for the previous plotting job this would be perfectly ok.
 However, some programs may require a name and a unit for each of the columns.
-Using the :option:`--header` makes :program:`nxcat` printing a short header holding the name and the unit of each column
+Using :option:`--header` makes :program:`nxcat` printing a short header holding the name and the unit of each column